hieunq95/tiny-llm-agent/README.md

 **Architecture** of the platform is as follows:
 <img src="assets/architecture.png" alt="architecture" width="1000"/>

-The main building blocks of the MLOps system depicted in the image can be described as follows:
+The main building blocks of the system depicted in the image can be described as follows:
 - A user sends a query, which is processed through embedding and retrieval vectors.
 - The system retrieves relevant data from the FAISS vector database and monitors the process.
 - The response is displayed to the user, while monitoring and tracing are handled by tools like Jaeger Tracing, Prometheus, and Grafana.